Anwita0106/DIGITAL-CLOCK/README.md

 This digital clock was built using HTML, CSS, and JavaScript.
 It shows the current time with smooth updates and a clean interface.

 ⭐ Features

-✅ Real-time hour, minute, and second updates✅ AM/PM format✅ Minimal, customizable design
+✅ Real-time hour, minute, and second updates

+✅ AM/PM format

+✅ Minimal, customizable design

 🚀 Getting Started